-Initiative 7.1.1 Review the potential for advertising inside the buses.
-Ongoing Collier Area Transit has an adopted Advertising Policy, the selling of advertising commenced in FY15.
-Initiative 7.1.2 Educate the general public and local decision-makers on the importance of public transportation and the need for financial support.
-Ongoing Collier County educates the public and local decision-makers on the importance of public transportation and the need for financial support at every opportunity.
-Initiative 7.1.3 Submit grant applications available through federal, state, local, and private sources.
-Ongoing Grants are submitted as required.
 Initiative 7.1.4 Annually seek to identify and obtain available alternative revenue sources for the provision of new and improved transit services.
 Ongoing Collier County continuously searches for alternative revenue sources for new and improved transit services.
 Initiative 7.1.5 Work with the County Attorney's office to explore the possibility of establishing a 501(c)(3) that allows persons to donate funds to CAT for the purpose of "adopting a shelter" or "adopting a rider" by September 2016.
 No Due to a lack of staff resources, this initiative has not yet been implemented.
 The research has commenced in FY17.
 Initiative 7.1.6 Establish a citizen campaign by January 2016 to educate on the benefits of creating a sales tax initiative or Municipal Services Taxing Unit (MSTU) for transit and gauge citizen support for the establishment of either an MSTU or sales tax that would provide transit service at reduced or no cost to the residents paying taxes within the boundaries.
 No Due to a lack of staff resources, this initiative has not yet been implemented.